Lethja/Newth/Autotool/README.md

 ### Source Folders

-Autotools expects the source code to be in subdirectories relative to itself but the Newth folder structure is setup to support several build systems in different subdirectories away from the source code instead.
+Autotools expects the source code to be in subdirectories relative to itself, but the Newth folder structure is set up to support several build systems in different subdirectories away from the source code instead.
 To fix this: the `src` and `test` directories need to be symbolically linked into the `Autotools` folder.

 Open a terminal/command prompt in the directory containing the `autoconf.ac` and `Makefile.am` files and run the